AroosaIjaz/AroosaIjaz.github.io/_posts/2021-5-03-Sornborger.md

 * what about barren plateaus as CV systems scale? yes, they do see them.
 Hence a local 2-mode meausremnt based cost function is proposed like in ref 14 for the DV training.
 However, gradients still vanish as the squeezing is increased.
 When using coherent states, this problems is avoided by increasing the energy truncation with number of modes.

-* Numrical tests are done for arbitrary single-mode Gaussian operations, Kerr non-linearities and a general beamsplitter operation.
+* Sucessful numrical tests are done for arbitrary single-mode Gaussian operations, Kerr non-linearities and a general beamsplitter operation.

+* for finite-dimensional quantum circuit learning, target function f corresponds to a unitary quantum channel U and the training set is generalized to a set of quantum state pairs {psi, Upsi}.
+By defining the generalization error using a suitable distance on quantum state space, it has been shown that in general an exponential number of training states,|S|~ 2^n , are required to learn an n qubit unitary.

+* an entanglement-enhanced quantum No-Free-Lunch theorem implies that the lower bound of the expected error of a quantum learning algorithm, over all target unitaries U is reduced linearly in r (schmidt rank of entangles pure states used as input).
+Hence, the number of input-output state pairs needed to learn a target unitary, U, may be exponentially reduced. (is this different from how Srinivisan uses NFL theorem? classical training data - coherent states - and quantum training data - entangled coherent-Fock states)

 Recap:
 * CV QO

 Important refs:
-10, 14, 15, 51, 53
+10, 14, 15, 51, 53, 54, 59